edulinq/autograder-server/docs/types.md

 The following values are allowed:

  - Email - The email of the requested user.
-   - Emails that are not present on the server are treated differentlt depending on the operation (e.g., ignored, used normally, result in an error, etc).
+   - Emails that are not present on the server are treated differently depending on the operation (e.g., ignored, used normally, result in an error, etc).
  - "\*" - Represents requesting all users on the server.
  - [Server Role](#server-roles-serverrole) (e.g., "user", "creator", etc) - Represents requesting all server users with that role.